Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 const searchId = search.get('id');
 ```

-This code gets the currentURL from the location bar, it then converts that into something called `URLSearchParams` which has its own properties.
+This code gets the current URL from the location bar.
+It then converts that into something called `URLSearchParams` which has its properties.

 These we can get by using the `get` method.